 Health Indicators for Local Authorities in England - 2012

-Fair Society, Healthy Lives was published in February 2010.
-The report included some suggested indicators to support monitoring of the overall strategic direction in reducing health inequalities.
+Fair Society, Healthy Lives included some suggested indicators to support monitoring of the overall strategic direction in reducing health inequalities.

-The London Health Observatory and the Institute produced baseline figures for some key indicators of the social determinants of health, health outcomes and social inequality that corresponded, as closely as was possible, to the indicators proposed in Fair Society, Healthy Lives.
+The London Health Observatory and IHE produced baseline figures for some key indicators of the social determinants of health, health outcomes and social inequality that corresponded, as closely as was possible, to the indicators proposed in Fair Society, Healthy Lives.

 The indicators are listed below: